Untangling the complex concept of reading comprehension in the primary classroom and advancing children's understanding of the written word.

 Using a graphic organizer for reading comprehension is an effective comprehension approach for classroom practice.
 A graphic organizer can be a way to map and sequence information as well as keep organized notes during independent reading time.
 These comprehension strategies are a powerful way to enhance comprehension and when students use graphic organizers, they develop the capacity to respond analytically and critically to information they encounter.
 When you give students graphic organizers to follow as they read, you create the opportunity for a lot of thinking.
 It is often best to give students a series of questions they can use to help themselves identify what they don't understand.
 Once they understand what they don't understand, they can use it to support a response and either expand their knowledge or solidify their understanding.
 In this way, it is easier to develop a student's comprehension and understanding in a sustained way.

-We have to understand this first thing.
 All of our subjects are found in language, which is the medium of thought.
 There are subjects with a practical element in other planes as well: in light, in movement, in sound, and in technology.
 To better represent the things they want to represent, some subjects have created additional languages.
 All of our subjects are found in language, which is the medium of thought.
+Without a broad vocabulary or an understanding of the conventions of language, access to all of our subjects remains difficult.
+We really hope this article helps you and your colleagues think about reading comprehension in a different light.